njohnsonchef/local_chef_dev_setup/local_chef_dev_setup.md

 ### If you are not able to run chef-dk check out this blog post by Mischa Taylor:
 [Set Up a Sane Ruby Cookbook Authoring Environment for Chef on Mac OS X, Linux and Windows](http://misheska.com/blog/2013/12/26/set-up-a-sane-ruby-cookbook-authoring-environment-for-chef/)

-### You may want to set the embedded ruby shipped with Chef first in your PATH
+### Don't forget to set the embedded ruby shipped with Chef first in your PATH
 `echo 'export PATH="/opt/chefdk/embedded/bin:$PATH"' >> $HOME/.bash_profile`

 ### Make sure ruby and bundler are installed and working
 `which ruby && ruby -v`

-`which bundle && bundle -v`

 ### Install kitchen-vagrant gem if not already present
 `chef gem install kitchen-vagrant`